kaydennitrate/iam-security-labs/03-Zero-Trust-Enforcement/conditional-access-mfa.md

 ## 3.3 Evidence
 - Outcome:
 Identity-based perimeter hardened; MFA requirement active for all targeted sessions to prevent unauthorized access via compromised credentials.

+Note: Due to licensing constraints in the lab environment, membership was manually assigned to simulate the ABAC workflow, and MFA was enforced via per-user security defaults.